 a few pink cauliflowers for sale

-Fun fact(s): Okay first of all, whether it’s pink or purple, I think it’s very subjective so I’ll just include it in this list since I want to make this the most complete list in the internet so far✌.
+Fun fact(s): Okay first of all, whether it’s pink or purple, I think it’s very subjective so I’ll just include it in this list since I want to make this the most complete list on the internet so far✌.

 But anyways, the pink/purple color of cauliflower indicates a higher presence of anthocyanins, which are powerful antioxidants known for their potential health benefits.
 This is the exact same pigment that gives certain flowers and fruits their vibrant hues.